 This information is useful and interesting.
 It makes for a great read and can definitely spark the right kinds of conversations.
-Perhaps you’ll notice that for eCommerce businesses in your sector, your conversion rates are higher than average.
+Perhaps you’ll notice that for eCommerce businesses in your sector, your eCommerce marketing conversion rates are higher than average.
 Who wouldn’t want to learn that they’re outperforming the competition?

 The reason?
 It has to do with a misunderstanding of Einstein’s Theory of Relativity.

 But before we get into the physics of eCommerce conversion optimization, let’s level set on how we actually define eCommerce CRO.
 Then, we’ll figure out how to calculate your eCommerce conversion rate, what strategies and tactics you can use to optimize your eCommerce store and the tools you need for better conversion tracking.

 - What is ECommerce Optimization?

 - The Physics of ECommerce Conversion Rate Optimization